sonbaoharryson/Data_Engineer_JobPulse_Project/README.md

    * **MinIO + Iceberg** (analytical lakehouse)
 4. Automatically publish **new job alerts to Discord** without duplicates
 5. Transform and model data using **dbt** following Medallion Architecture.
+6. Create semantic model for BI consumption and dashboard for data job market analysis.
-6. Future enhancement features such as:
+7. Future enhancement features such as:

    * 🤖 Discord chatbot for job recommendations *(maybe when I’m 60 🤣)*

+---
+## ⚙️ How to set up project
+* Prerequisite: Installed Make and Docker on your machine.
+* **Commands**:

+  1. **make up** to start building images and containers.
+  2. **make down** to stop and delete all containers.
+  3. **make clean** to clean whole docker (images, containers, volumes).

 ---
 ## 🏗️ High-Level Architecture

 ```